zupa-hu/errors/README.md

 fmt.Println(value)
 ```

-### Enjoy the simplicity and selfdocumenting nature of returned errors
+### Equally robust & self-documenting as returned errors are

 Because an error context is passed in, it clearly documents that the function call may result in an error.
 That's equal to returning an error.
 If, as a caller, you want to handle the error at any level, just